KatherineMichel/digital-commonplace/README.md

 Design Centered Design
 https://growth.design/psychology/ | 🧠Psychology of Design: 101 Cognitive Biases & Principles That Affect Your UX

+Twitter
+https://dev.to/twitterdev/how-to-explore-a-user-s-tweets-using-v2-of-the-twitter-api-1lkn | How to explore a user's Tweets using v2 of the Twitter API - DEV Community 👩‍💻👨‍💻

 GitHub Actions Examples
 https://devopsdirective.com/posts/2020/07/stupid-github-actions/ | Doing Stupid Stuff with GitHub Actions | DevOps Directive